awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc_verify-thumbprint.md

 1. If you are creating the IAM identity provider with the AWS CLI, Tools for Windows PowerShell, or the IAM API, supply this thumbprint when creating the provider\.

-   If you are creating the OIDC provider in the IAM console, compare this thumbprint to the thumbprint that you see in the console on the **Verify Provider Information** page when creating an OIDC provider\.
+   If you are creating the OIDC provider in the IAM console, compare this thumbprint to the thumbprint shown on the console **Verify Provider Information** page when you create an OIDC provider\.
 **Important**
 If the thumbprint you obtained does not match the one you see in the console, you should not create the OIDC provider in IAM\.
 Instead, you should wait a while and then try again to create the OIDC provider, ensuring that the thumbprints match before you create the provider\.
 If the thumbprints still do not match after a second attempt, use the [IAM Forum](https://forums.aws.amazon.com/forum.jspa?forumID=76) to contact AWS\.